Air India and Jet Airways hope for better times, but are still far from their restructuring goals

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "India‚Äôs Largest Legacy Carriers Focus On Restructuring".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "India‚Äôs Largest Legacy Carriers Focus On Restructuring".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.